keeperdog/docs-vuepress/docs/guide/README.md

 ## 自我评价&优势

 I have experience in developing web applications based on RESTful API services。Have a basic knowledge of Jira and Confluence Tool，Proficient in using git version control tools，Have a strong sense of responsibility，At least 5 years experience in structure / component design and implementation。

+Proficiency JavaScript 、CSS 、HTML, and can independently develop complex projects without framework

+Familiar with front-end popular framework such as React、Vue and related family buckets, have the experience of constructing general framework based on React or Vue；

+Be familiar with the design of front-end component library, and have experience in leading the design of front-end cross business component library and BFF architecture based on koa2 (Eggjs);

+Familiar with TypeScript, And have rich strong type programming experience and Mini Programs mobile cross-terminal programming experience;

+Familiar with front-end performance optimization, have experience in writing CLI building tools;

+Over 2 years team management experience, good at technology research and sharing , time management, requirement analysis, task decomposition, etc;

 I think I'm a good team member and I'm a person of great honesty to others.
 Also I am able to work hard under great pressure.
 I am much self-motivated in my work.
 Flexible, Positive and Innovation